leocornus/leocornus.recipe.distribute/leocornus/recipe/distribute/tests/basicDataCompressAndArchiving.rst

     >>> zip = zipfile.ZipFile(zip_filename, "w",
     ...     compression=zipfile.ZIP_DEFLATED)

-Using oschdir to the root dir, then using os.walk to get all files.
+Using os.chdir to the root dir, then using os.walk to get all files.

     >>> os.chdir(homeFolder)
     >>> for dirpath, dirnames, filenames in os.walk('./testfolder'):